Nithishravindra/gitlab/README.md

 ## Usuage

-Grab an 'Personal Access Token' from [Gitlab](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html), then by using '/nc secret_create' add 'privateToken' in 'Name' and 'Personal Access Token' in 'Value'.
+Grab 'Personal Access Token' from [Gitlab](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html), then by using '/nc secret_create' add 'privateToken' in 'Name' and 'Personal Access Token' in 'Value'.

 Run the following command to get issue details of project.
 ```